-Dr. McLean's laboratory focuses on understanding the cellular and molecular mechanisms underlying neuroregeneration in Parkinson's disease, dementia with Lewy bodies and related disorders.
+The Neurobiology of Parkinson's Disease Laboratory led by Pamela J. McLean, Ph.D., focuses on understanding the cellular and molecular mechanisms underlying neuroregeneration in Parkinson's disease, Lewy body dementia and related disorders.
 Parkinson's disease is the most common movement disorder, affecting approximately 1 percent of the general population in the United States.
 It is characterized clinically by the appearance of tremor, slowed movement and speech (bradykinesia), muscle rigidity, and postural instability.

 Dr. McLean and her colleagues develop and use cell-based and animal models to study the role of alpha-synuclein in Parkinson's disease and the related Lewy body dementia.
 Research projects focus on understanding the improper folding and aggregation of alpha-synuclein that occurs in the disease process.

 The lab uses cell and animal models as powerful tools to study what causes alpha-synuclein to aggregate and accumulate in cells, as well as to explore ways to remove the abnormal protein and protect the cells.
-Ultimately the goal is to translate research findings into new therapies for the many patients who suffer from these devastating diseases.
+Ultimately the goal is to translate research findings into new therapies for people who experience these devastating diseases.